wp-plugins/moshare/readme.txt

 == Changelog ==

+= 1.1.2 =
+Bugs fixed: themes not supporting "has_thumbnail"

+Improvements: remove multiple spaces and multiples break lines

 = 1.1.1 =
-Bug fixed: "headers already sent" message, closing </div> for the moShare button

-= 1.1 =
-Bugs fixed: duplicated posts, issue with double quotes, bad interaction with other plugins
+Bugs fixed: "headers already sent" message, closing </div> for the moShare button, duplicated posts, issue with double quotes, bad interaction with other plugins

 Improvements: uses the featured image as thumbnail if set, uses the excerpt if set